rupam1361/React_restapi/README.md

 # About the application
 Basically a Web App created with MERN Stack

 A CRUD application which uses a REST API on backend and using React JS on the frontend.
 The application is about how a new product can be "created", "updated" or "deleted".
 It also has image uploading function.
 The application also uses JWT (Json Web Tokens) for authentication purpose (Login) and Forgot password system.
+The concept of refresh-tokens is also available.
 However, the tokens are stored on the local storage of the browser which I believe is a bit unsafe but its just for learning purpose.

 On the frontend, React library is being used with React Material Ui and custom CSS just for a clean look with success and error messages..
 The website is responsive too..